 For the record, I’m with P.Diddy.
-It’s Ciroc at home and where I can find it, and wine the rest of the time.
-I’ve had Grey Goose & Absolut without a problem, but I don’t see any reason for me (or you) to risk it.
+I drink Ciroc at home and where I can find it, and wine the rest of the time.
+That’s what I use to mix up my pomegranate martinis.

-PS: Wine is Gluten Free, as are Cognac & Grappa.
+PS: You can learn more about gluten in alcohol here.
+Wine is Gluten-Free, as are Cognac & Grappa.
 They’re all made from grapes.
 If you’re concerned about contamination from barrel paste (which I am NOT AT ALL concerned about for a number of reasons) then choose wines that are stainless-steel fermented or are not aged in new barrels.

 Wine Coolers, Fruit Flavored Wines & other wine-based drinks that aren’t 100% wine can contain Barley Malt, colors & flavorings.